-Not properly seasoning your board can cause the wood to dry out, leading to cracking and splintering.
+Not seasoning your wooden cutting board in the kitchen can cause the wood to dry out, leading to cracking and splintering.

-Finally, it’s important to make sure that you’re using the right type of wood for your cutting board.
+Finally, it’s important to ensure you’re using the correct type of wood for your cutting board.

 5- Not Using the Right Sealing Product for Protection